Fatemerjn/Federated_Deep_Generative_Model/README.md

 Federated Deep Generative Models

 This repository explores how federated learning and deep generative models (GANs) can work together.
-Instead of training GANs on one central dataset, multiple clients train locally and share their updates with a central server.
-This setup protects data privacy while still producing powerful generative models.
+Instead of training GANs on a single centralized dataset, multiple clients train locally and share their updates with a central server.
+This approach protects data privacy while still producing powerful generative models.

 The project includes three main notebooks: 1.
 Federated Conditional DCGAN – a conditional DCGAN trained across federated clients.
 2. FedGAN v2 (Kaggle Run) – a clean, reproducible version designed to run easily on Kaggle GPUs.
 3. FedGAN with Custom Synchronization – experiments with alternative aggregation rules beyond simple averaging.